 As you begin incorporating corrective exercise procedures more regularly into client programs, it is highly recommended that you obtain a Corrective Exercise Specialist (CES) credential from a recognized and approved provider.
 This will advance your skills and can also result in more referrals from medical professionals.
 As your business network grows, you will also find that holding a reputable CES qualification makes it easier to refer clients to other specialists when their condition lies beyond your scope of practice.

 The Future of Fitness

-Personal trainers qualified as corrective exercise specialists know how musculoskeletal malalignments and imbalances of any kind can create pain, injury, and dysfunction throughout the body.
+Personal trainers qualified as corrective exercise specialists know how musculoskeletal misalignments and imbalances of any kind can create pain, injury, and dysfunction throughout the body.
 They also know how to use the results of individual consultations and assessments to pinpoint clients’ exercise needs so they can start or return to a regular fitness program successfully.
-In short, knowledgeable and qualified corrective exercise specialists have the skills to competently meet clients’ musculoskeletal restoration needs, and represent perfectly the fitness professional of the future.
+In short, knowledgeable and qualified corrective exercise trainers have the skills to competently meet clients’ musculoskeletal restoration needs, and represent perfectly the fitness professional of the future.